mangosvb/serverZero/README.md

 MangosVB (Master)
 ==========
-*MaNGOSVB Zero* is a full featured server for [World of Warcraft][2], in its vanilla version supporting clients from the [patch 1.12][50] branch, specifically patch 1.12.1, 1.12.2, and 1.12.3.
+*MaNGOSVB Zero* is a fully featured server for [World of Warcraft][2], in its vanilla version supporting clients from the [patch 1.12][50] branch, specifically patches 1.12.1, 1.12.2, and 1.12.3. written in VB.Net.

 World of Warcraft, and all World of Warcraft or Warcraft art, images, and lore are copyrighted by [Blizzard Entertainment, Inc.][1].